shabaz123/photodiode/README.md

 # Fast-Responding Light Sensor / Radiometer

-This repo contains the Gerber files for assembling a circuit for observing the amount of light power hitting a particular sensor (photodiode)
+This repo contains the Gerber files for assembling a circuit for observing the amount of light power hitting a particular sensor (photodiode).

 Note that two PCBs are required; a front PCB, and a rear PCB.
 The rear PCB contains just a hole for a coax connector (SMA female connector).

 The front PCB contains the electronic parts on one side of the board, and the photodiode on the other side.